Moffefe/MycoBox/docs/zigbee.md

 Endpoint: 4
 ```

-This allows one multi-outlet Zigbee power strip to control several pieces of chamber equipment.
+This allows one compatible multi-outlet Zigbee device to control several pieces of equipment.

 ---